brianking/ReMo-Helper/README.md

-This is the ReMo Helper add-on.
+This is the ReMo Companion add-on.
 You can build it with the Add-ons SDK, available for download at: https://addons.mozilla.org/en-US/developers/builder